DarrachBarneveld/Project3-CodeInstitute/README.md

 3. BMI calculator: Calculator that enables users to calculate their Body Mass Index as an indicator of their overall health and fitness level.
 4. Recommended calorie intake: Based on users' diet goals (weight loss, maintenance, or muscle gain), the application provides personalized recommendations for daily calorie intake to support their nutrition objectives.
 5. Recommended macros: Customized macronutrient ratios (protein, carbohydrates, and fats) based on users' weight, height, age, gender and activity level, helping them optimize their nutrition and meet their fitness goals.
+6. Editing User Data: Users can update thier current data at any time for accurate custom calculations.
+7. Users can log out at any time.

 ### Potential Features
 1. Workout plans: Offer pre-designed workout plans tailored to different fitness goals, such as weight loss, muscle gain, or overall fitness.
 Users can follow these plans for structured and guided training.